-The Company will recognize on a prospective basis the value of the effect of the down round feature in the warrant when it is triggered (i.e., when the exercise price is adjusted downward).
+The 2017 Warrants contain full ratchet anti-dilution protection provisions.
+The Company will recognize on a prospective basis the value of the effect of the down round feature in the 2017 Warrants when it is triggered (i.e., when the exercise price is adjusted downward).
 This value is measured as the difference between (1) the financial instrument's fair value (without the down round feature) using the pre-trigger exercise price and (2) the financial instrument's fair value (with the down round feature) using the reduced exercise price.
 The value of the effect of the down round feature will be treated as a dividend and a reduction to income available to common stockholders in the basic EPS calculation.
-In connection with the 2019 Public Offering, when the 2017 Warrants were repriced from \$6.085 to \$1.75, the Company recorded a dividend of \$359 during the six months ended June 30, 2019.
-In connection with the January 2020 Private Placement, when the 2017 Warrants were repriced from \$1.75 to \$1.055, the Company recorded a dividend of \$303 during the six months ended June 30, 2020.
+In connection with the January 2020 Private Placement, when the 2017 Warrants were repriced from \$1.75 to \$1.055, the Company recorded a dividend of \$303 during the three months ended March 31, 2020.